 When an intermediary (Cleo King) brings him the news that his mother died, he barely reacts, because they were long-estranged.
 He’s not certain this doesn’t call for a “celebration.

 She abandoned him and joined a cult in the mountains further north, so of course she’s played by Susan Sarandon.

-His tasks are given fanciful labels like “Express yourself” and “Love is important” and “Eat what you kill…become a predator, not the prey,” and include delivering notes to people who don’t know she’s dead, him tracking down “the one who got away” and apologizing to her and trout fishing with his bare hands.
+His tasks are given fanciful labels like “Express yourself” and “Love is important” and “Eat what you kill…become a predator, not the prey,” and include delivering notes to people who don’t know she’s dead, him tracking down and apologizing to his ex, and trout fishing with his bare hands.